Timelapses have always been a source of fascination for me. To be able to see the passage of time in just a few seconds gives me a sense of wonder.

 1s * 24fps * 20s = 480 images

 I do not have an ND filter at the moment, so in order to be able to capture the light trails I needed to wait for the right time to expose at 1 second.
-In Kuala Lumpur, the sun sets at around 7:20 so I had to setup at least 30 minutes.
+In Kuala Lumpur, the sun sets at around 7:20 pm so I had to setup at least 30 minutes before.

 I used the Manfrotto 190XPROB with the 222 ball head to keep things stable.
 I dialed in the following settings on my Sony A7, Manual exposure, ISO 50 (lowest possible), 1s, f/16 on the Samyang 14mm f/2.8, matrix metering, auto white balance, image quality set to RAW.
 For hands-free shutter operation, I used the Sony RM-VPR1 wired remote that can lock the camera shutter in place and have it fire away for as long as possible.